Simon-Busch/github-assistant/readme.md

 We welcome contributions to the project.
 Please feel free to open a pull request or an issue on the GitHub repository.

 ## Disclaimer
 This application is not affiliated with, maintained, authorized, endorsed, or sponsored by GitHub Inc. or any of its subsidiaries or affiliates.
-The official GitHub website can be found at https://github.com.